asimihsan/notes/[course] git.md

 #### Untracking files

--    Sometims don't want to delete, just want to tell git `stop tracking this file`.
+-    Sometimes don't want to delete, just want to tell git "stop tracking this file".
 -    `git rm --cached <filename>` to stop tracking a file.
 -    Afterwards `git status` will say it's been deleted but it won't be deleted from your file system, only from Git.